 10. Reed Hastings

-When it comes to changes in the way entertainment is delivered, there is no greater influence to the modern day than Netflix.
+When it comes to changes in the way entertainment is delivered, there is no greater influence on the modern-day than Netflix.

 Reed Hastings co-founded Netflix, but prior to this he also founded Pure Software, a software company that specialized in a tool for debugging software.
 His time in Pure Software taught the engineer a lot about managing people, culture, and a company.